 the hotel.
 It should be simple enough.
 Just walk back the way I came right?
 NOOOOOOOOPE ☹…

-[Based on my parent’s comments, I am still a princess in their eyes….so there!!!]
-Okay, enough
+on my parent’s comments, I am still a princess in their eyes….so there!!!]
+Okay, enough of my self-admiration!

-to explain in Japanese and a few words of English.
+started to explain in Japanese and a few words of English.
 I couldn’t understand and showed my blank face with a puzzled look.
-Second lady jumped in started to explain a bit differently, I still showed my blank face but with a smile.
+The second lady jumped in started to explain a bit differently, I still showed my blank face but with a smile.

 I kept the card that lady gave me.
 I will keep it with me forever with fond memories.